serverless/serverless/docs/providers/aws/guide/services.md

 To get started building your first Serverless Framework project, create a *Service*.

-# Service Organization
+## Application Organization

-In the beginning of a project, many people use a single Service to define all of the Functions, Events and Resources for that project.
-This is what we recommend.
+In the beginning of an application, many people use a single Service to define all of the Functions, Events and Resources for that project.
+This is what we recommend in the beginning.

-When your project begins to grow, you can break it out into multiple services.
+However, as your project grows, you can break it out into multiple services.
 A lot of people organize their services by workflows or data models, and group the functions related to those workflows and data models together in the service.

 ```
 users